mafintosh/discovery-swarm/README.md

   utp: true, // use utp for discovery
   tcp: true, // use tcp for discovery
   maxConnections: 0, // max number of connections.
-  whitelist: [] // array of ip addresses to restrict connections to }
+  whitelist: [], // array of ip addresses to restrict connections to
+  keepExistingConnections: false  // by default, prefer tcp by dropping old utp connections }
 ```